usman8786/facebook_lead_integration_with_frappe/README.md

 ## Usage
 ### Webhook Setup
 In your Facebook App settings, set up the webhook with the URL provided by this app, using the configured Verify Token for validation.
+For detailed instructions, refer to the [Facebook Official Documentation](https://developers.facebook.com/docs/marketing-api/guides/lead-ads/quickstart/webhooks-integration/).

 ### Lead Data Handling
 When a lead is submitted on Facebook, the app: